MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/security-baseline/cloud-native-policy.md

 * Hybrid connections to on-premises resources (While technically possible in Azure), might not be allowed in a Cloud Native policy.
 Should a hybrid connection prove necessary, a more robust Enterprise Security Policy sample would be a more relevant reference.
 * Users can establish secure connections to and within Azure using virtual networks and network security groups.
 * Native Windows Azure Firewall protects hosts from malicious network traffic by limited port access.
 A good example of this policy would be the requirement to block (or not enable) traffic directly to a VM over RDP - TCP/UDP port 3389.
-* Services like Web Application Firewall and Azure DDoS Protection safeguard and ensure app availability safeguards for virtual machines running in azure.
+* Services like Web Application Firewall and Azure DDoS Protection safeguard applications and ensure availability for virtual machines running in Azure.
 These features should not be disabled or misused.

 ### Data protection